e-j-present/robomaster_cv/src/Lesson3_Publishing_a_ROS_Node/README.md

 We will only focus on how to publish data in this lesson and in the next lesson we will discuss subscribing to topics.

 First, create a new node.
-Name the package three_package and the node three_node.
+Name the node three_node and the package three_package.
 After creating it make the node spin.
 Refer back to lesson one and two for refrence.

 At the top of three_node, add a new import by adding the following line.